 - Cocoa & Carols Holiday Cruise (Any cruise leaving 7PM or after if your kids can hang that late!)

-How to Spend Christmas in New York
+How to Spend Christmas Day in New York

 Despite NYC being the city that never sleeps, it does get awfully quiet on Christmas Day.
-Not much is open, and frankly, that makes me pleased for the citizens of such a place.
+Not much is open!
+Frankly, that makes me pleased for the citizens of such a place.
+Of course, as a tourist, you still have to make it through the day.
+And, ideally, an NYC Christmas with kids should be a memorable experience!
+This is what I would consider an ideal Christmas Day in New York City with kids.

 - Open gifts and eat breakfast wherever you’re staying